Roughly 23 million years ago, a large rock hit the earth near in what is now Northern Canada.

-Approximately 23 million years old, the Haughton Crater is one of the world’s northernmost impact craters, and about the closest thing to Mars on Earth.
-For NASA, and anyone interested in a mission to Mars, this crater is the starting place for what one day may be the first human voyage to a neighboring planet.
+The Haughton Crater is one of the world’s northernmost impact craters, and about the closest thing to Mars on Earth.
+For NASA, and anyone interested in a mission to Mars, this crater is an excellent practice ground for what one day may be the first human voyage to a neighboring planet.

 The crater itself wasn’t found until the 1950’s when it was spotted in aerial photographs.
-Named after Reverend Samuel Haughton, a British naturalist who wrote the first geological account of the Arctic Archipelago, the crater lies in what is called the "frost rubble zone," a type of polar desert environment.
+Named after Reverend Samuel Haughton, a British naturalist who wrote the first geological account of the Arctic Archipelago, the crater lies in a type of polar desert environment called a “frost rubble zone”.
 It is the only impact crater known to exist in such an environment, and despite being 23 million years old, has undergone little erosion due to the lack of liquid water and vegetation in the area.

 Researchers inhabit the crater only during the summer months, as winters at this latitude are too cold and sunless, for even the likes of the FMARS crew.